 Dear Muhlenberg School District Community Members:

-We are well immersed into our 2015-2016 school year and we find ourselves already in the middle of winter.
+We are excited and energized to start the 2016-2017 school year.
 As seasons change with time, we also as human beings change with time.
 One item for certain is our commitment to providing quality services for our children.
 In April of 2014, after careful research and assimilation of qualitative and quantitative data, we presented a holistic plan, our Blueprint for Success.
 This visionary template serves as guidance for creating opportunities for our children.
 Since 2014, several components of this plan have emerged resulting in programs and activities for our students.
 Simply, our Blueprint is our cornerstone and it is galvanizing our school system.

 Each parent, guardian and, especially your children who are our students, are our most valuable resources.
 Our mission is to educationally empower and model humanistic qualities so our children can experience a meaningful and happy life, even with all of life’s obstacles.